Texas Seven

 The Texas 7 were a group of prisoners who escaped from the John B. Connally Unit near Kenedy, Texas, on December 13, 2000.
-Six of the seven were apprehended over a month later, between January 21–23, 2001, as a direct result of the television show America's Most Wanted.
+Six of the seven were apprehended over a month later, between January 22–24, 2001, as a direct result of the television show America's Most Wanted.
 The seventh committed suicide before he could be arrested.
-The six surviving members were all convicted and sentenced to death for the murder of Irving, Texas police officer Aubrey Wright Hawkins, who was shot and killed when responding to a robbery perpetrated by the Texas Seven.
-Four of the six sentenced have since been executed.
+The surviving members were all convicted and sentenced to death for the murder of Irving, Texas, police officer Aubrey Wright Hawkins, who was shot and killed when responding to a robbery perpetrated by the Texas Seven.
+Four of the six sentenced have since been executed, and another has been granted a new trial based on alleged judicial bias.

 Members

 The group included the following Texas state prisoners: